 - Download our container template file here.

-- Edit the file you have downloaded.
-Use the Find tool in your chosen editor (usual CMD+F or CTRL+F) and find 'UA-XXXXXXXXX-X'.
+- Use the Find tool in your chosen editor (usual CMD+F or CTRL+F) and find 'UA-XXXXXXXXX-X'.
 Replace this string with your Google Analytics Tracking ID between the double-quotes.
 (Follow our guide here to find your UA tracking ID).
 Save the .json file.

 - Create a new Web container by going to Admin and clicking Import Container